davemcg/eyeMarkers/README.md

 # eyeMarkers
-Lists of genes that mark different cells populations in mammalian eyes
+Lists of genes that mark different cell populations in mammalian eyes

 ## Retina